The Firestorms of 2007

 In the days leading up the to the 10th anniversary, KPBS recently conducted a Listening Post on October 11, 2017 at the RB Public Library to collect stories from residents on their experiences.
 On October 20, 2017 KPBS host Maureen Cavanaugh broadcast Midday Edition live from the RB History Museum at the Bernardo Winery.
 Later that same evening KPBS television Evening Edition broadcast additional stories about the fires and their effects.
 This video features Ross Rizzo, president of the Bernardo Winery; Mike McSweeney, Manager SDCCU (Qualcomm) Stadium which served as an evacuation center; John Gibbons, Photo Journalist; and Laura Castaneda, Documentarian, all telling unique stories about their experiences in the days following the fires.

 RB Historical Society President, Nancy Canfield had to evacuate her family.
-She shared their images of experiences they saw at the Qualcomm Evacuation Center.
+She shared some of the images she captured of the scenes they saw at the Qualcomm Evacuation Center.
+Click on the gallery to see all the images.